bookofproofs/bookofproofs.github.io/_sources/history/20th-century/zippin.md

 6. Led research teams at USC and Cornell University in developing mathematical programming models and techniques for solving a variety of combinatorial optimization problems.
 7. Received numerous awards including the National Medal of Science for his contributions to operations research.

 Born 25 January 1905, New York City, New York, USA.
-Died 11 May1995, Manhattan, New York, USA.
+Died 11 May 1995, Manhattan, New York, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Zippin/)